 Hi, my name is Ken O’Brien, and once upon a time I bought a house with moldings so small they looked more like architectural decals rather than architectural details.

-So I set about teaching myself how to decorate my home with moldings.
+So I began teaching myself how to decorate my home with moldings.

 And while I knew I wanted really nice moldings, I also knew I’d have to install them myself, and that the materials would have to be affordable — no custom milled moldings for me — I’d have to buy inexpensive, stock moldings from my local lumber yard.